 Use compiler options where available to detect during execution when an integer value overflows.

-6.16 Using Shift Operations for Multiplication and Division [PIK]
+6.16 Using shift operations for multiplication and division [PIK]

 6.16.1 Applicability to language

 The vulnerability as specified in ISO/IEC 24772-1:2019 clause 6.16 is applicable to Fortran.
 Fortran provides bit manipulation through intrinsic procedures that operate on integer variables.
 Specifically, both shifts that replicate the left-most bit and shifts that do not are provided as intrinsic procedures with integer operands.